 Shopping, Dining and Nightlife

 In Rotorua you can have your pick of boutique shopping, Maori clothes and crafts, health and beauty shops, and cool book stores.
 Rotorua’s restaurants offer a superb selection of tasty treats just waiting to be tucked into.
 A good place to start is ‘Eat Street’ (yep, that’s how it’s spelt).
 Under cover and lit up at night by colour-changing lights, this strip has fine restaurants, cafes and craft beer bars.
 You can find it on Tutanekai Street, the very same spot the Rotorua Night Market sets up on Thursday night with food, crafts and local musos.
 And the market isn’t the only place that goes off at night in Rotorua.
 Spend your nights sipping cocktails at historic bars or jazz clubs, getting down and dirty with the backpackers, watching live music or enjoying hearty Irish beer and food.

 Go on.
 Bundle your Rotorua accommodation and flights package together with us and get ready to enjoy the geothermal goodness of Rotorua.

-With a stay at Millennium Hotel Rotorua, you'll be centrally located in Rotorua, within a 5-minute walk of Tamaki Maori Village and Polynesian Spa.
+With a stay at Holiday Inn Rotorua in Rotorua, you'll be within a 5-minute drive of Tamaki Maori Village and Polynesian Spa.

 Great value for families.
 We had a spa room with two queen beds, and added a rollaway bed.
 Only downside was the sheets were dirty on the rollaway bed.
 We called reception and they brought new sheets up for us to remake the bed.
 Full buffet breakfast was included in our stay, so we felt that overall ...